robang74/uv-k5-firmware-custom/README.md

 2. memory usage: (un)initialised `static` or `global` variables waste space useful for coding, etc.

+3. external components reduction size like [printf](https://github.com/robang74/uv-k5-firmware-custom/tree/experimental/external/printf) that has been limited to this project needs

-3. function stack: variables used by functions a tricking because uP align them at 32 bits.
+5. function stack: variables used by functions a tricking because uP align them at 32 bits.

 On the `experimental` branch has been used several technics to shrink the firmware size.
 The two most impacting are: